objektwerks/rabbitmq/README.md

 RabbitMQ
 --------
->RabbitMQ feature tests using Scala and Java client API.
+>RabbitMQ connector with feature tests using Scala and Java client API.

 Install
 -------